techbelle/rust-example-app/README.md

 # rust-driver-demo
 This micro application can be used by beginners to explore Rust coding on their own alongside a free MongoDB Atlas database.
+Note: but seriously, this is a beginner app :)

 # Getting Started
 1. You'll want to follow the rust installation instructions at https://www.rust-lang.org/tools/install